 When you create a named or endowed scholarship at College of Marin, you are giving the gift of education to talented and aspiring students who otherwise could not afford to pursue a college education.

 As a named scholarship donor, you will receive an annual report on your scholarship fund and on the student recipients.
-You can create a named or endowed scholarship by completing a Scholarship Donation Form or for more information call the College of Marin Advancement Office: 415.485.9648.
+You can create a named or endowed scholarship, for more information call Linda Frank at the Advancement Office (415) 485-9528.

 There are currently over 50 named scholarships that students may apply to.
 Click here for a complete list of all of the named scholarships.

 Endowed scholarship funds start with a minimum gift of $30,000.
 The larger the gift, the greater the impact it will have on supporting student success.
 Endowed scholarships are invested in their entirety, and awards are made from interest earned.

 The college earmarks five percent (based on a three-year rolling average) of the corpus value for scholarship awards.
 Any interest earned above five percent is reinvested into the principal allowing the corpus to grow over time.